capactiyvirus/powershell/README.md

 Get-Command *process* gives us all the commands for the current processes

-The 3 main command we will need to use powershell
+The 2 main command we will need to use powershell
+ - Get-Command
- -
+ - Get-Help